Grand Valley State Football Camps

 The Lakers averaged 35.0 points and 431.3 yards per games in 2013.
 A stable of running backs averaged 186.5 yards per game rushing, while the passing game produced 244.7 yards per games.
 Due to injuries, the Lakers used two starting QBs and the RB trio patched together a rotation that rushed for 2,798 yards and 32 TDs.
 The defense forced 31 turnovers and really meshed together the second-half of the regular season and the playoff run.
 Senior offensive center Matt Armstrong was a consensus first-team all-american and the recipient of the 2013 Rimington Award as the top center in Division II football.
 In addition, sophomore tight end Jamie Potts earned all-america honors after catching 54 passes for 899 yards and 11 TDs.

 Grand Valley State was decimated by injuries on the defensive side of the ball in 2012.
-Offensively, the Lakers led the GLIAC in scoring in 2012 despite missing a number of key performres that were lost to season-ending injuries early in the season.
+Offensively, the Lakers led the GLIAC in scoring despite missing a number of key performers that were lost to season-ending injuries early in the campaign.

 Mitchell set a Grand Valley State record for most wins in a season for a first-year football coach (11) in 2010, guiding GVSU to a 10-1 regular season mark and a victory over Colorado Mines in an NCAA DII First-Round playoff game.
 The Laker defense held five opponents to 10 points or less, while the Laker offense scored 35 points or more nine times.